geiszla/BoxHero/README.md

 * build_server.js

-  Code that generates server.bundle.js from server.js (to convert ES6 code in server.js so that it can be run by Node.js).
+  Code that generates server.bundle.js from server.js (to convert ES6 and JSX code in server.js to plain JavaScript so that it can be run by Node.js).

 * jsconfig.json